Home โ€ข Recipes โ€ข Easter

 Tried this recipe?Tag @bakingwithgranny or use the hashtag #bakingwithgranny!

-Gluten-free: I have not tried using a gluten-free flour in this recipe so cannot confirm if it would work as a straight swap.
+Gluten-free: I have not tried using a gluten-free flour in this recipe, so I cannot confirm if it would work as a straight swap.
 However, The Loopy Whisk has a fantastic tried-and-tested recipe for Gluten-free Hot Cross Buns.

-Egg-free: This is a egg-free hot cross buns recipes.
-Just be sure to double check your ingredients individually for any allergy info.
+Egg-free: This is an egg-free hot cross bun recipe.
+Just be sure to double-check your ingredients individually for any allergy info.

-Dairy-free: To make this a dairy-free hot cross buns recipe, simply use a dairy-free milk (soya works great) and a dairy-free margarine.
+Dairy-free: To make this a dairy-free hot cross bun recipe, simply use a dairy-free milk (soya works great) and a dairy-free margarine.

-Vegan: To make this a vegan hot cross buns recipe, simply use a dairy-free milk and a dairy-free margarine.
+Vegan: To make this a vegan hot cross bun recipe, simply use dairy-free milk and dairy-free margarine.

 1. 5 stars